maester365/maester/website/docs/contributing.md

 The [Maester.dev](https://maester.dev) website is built using [Docusaurus](https://docusaurus.io/).

-Follow the guide if you want to run the documentation locally and view changes in real-time.
+Follow this guide if you want to run the documentation locally and view changes in real-time.

 #### Pre-requisites